revature-scalawags/speart-project-0/README.md

 # Project 0
-Does request to a [mtg api](https://scryfall.com/docs/api)  to get a bunch of random cards.
+Does request to a [magic the gathering api](https://scryfall.com/docs/api)  to get a bunch of random cards.
 This data is filtered and compiled for the user.
 The data can then be stored in various places.

 <br />